 - then click Apply and OK to save the setting.

 - Restart windows from now onwards windows update service won’t start and your PC didn’t check for the latest updates.

 Whenever you change your mind to re-enable Windows Update simply repeat these steps, but change the Startup Type to ‘Automatic’ And Start the service.

 Use a Metered Connection

 Windows 10 offers metered connections a compromise to save bandwidth.
 Microsoft confirms the operating system will only automatically download and install updates it classifies as ‘Priority’.
 User metered connection is another best way to control windows 10 updates.
 Whether it is Windows 10 home or pro does not permit the Windows Update files to download when the metered connection is functional.

 Setup your internet connection as metered

-- Open Settings app using Windows + I keyboard shortcut,
+- Open the Settings app using Windows + I keyboard shortcut,

 - Click on Network & Internet.